When left untreated, anxiety can become unmanageable.

 Help them through the aftershocks.

 After a panic attack passes, the parasympathetic system — “the yang to the sympathetic yin,” Rego says — starts to kick in.
-That can cause the person to feel anxious after an attack; “not acute, intense symptoms, more like aftershocks,” he says.
+This can cause the person to feel anxious after an attack; “not acute, intense symptoms, more like aftershocks,” he says.

 Validate these feelings as well.
 “Relax with them, do a bit of relaxation and breathing exercises.
 In the acute phase, these are not helpful,” Rego says, but after an acute panic attack, they can help further ease the person’s agitation.